The White Noise: 2015–2018: Relocation, Aren't you Glad? and AM/PM

 before the album, AM/PM, was officially released on June 23, 2017.
 In 2018, the ensemble toured with Anti-Flag, Stray from the Path and Sharptooth.
 On November 2, 2018, the band announced their final show that occurred on December 15, 2018.

 Musical style

 The White Noise were a punk rock band.
 Specifically, they played styles such as post-hardcore, melodic hardcore and hardcore punk.
 Some of their songs include elements of industrial and ambient music, leading to the categorizations of industrial punk and ambient hardcore.
 Their music made use of detuned guitars, elements of noise music and contrasting screamed and sung vocals.
 Cryptic Rock writer Jeanie Blue described them as blending "the intensity of Hardcore Punk with something that leans more heavily toward Metalcore [sic], and create a sound that is truly unique and full of blistering honesty".

 While known as Set the Sun, they played metalcore.

-They have cited musical influences including Rancid, Nine Inch Nails, Underoath, Brand New, Give up the Ghost, Converge, AFI, Jawbreaker and the Used.
+They have cited musical influences including Rancid, Nine Inch Nails, Underoath, Brand New, Give up the Ghost, Converge, AFI, Jawbreaker, the Used, the Hope Conspiracy, the Suicide File, Misfits, Sex Pistols, Polar Bear Club, Sum 41, Green Day, Blink 182, Jimmy Eat World, the Replacements, Weezer, Third Eye Blind, Goo Goo Dolls, Royal Blood, Foo Fighters, Nirvana, Hum, Slipknot and the Feds.